mvbasov/OMN/app/src/main/assets/md/default/Help.md

 ```
 All other pages and files are you own files and never been touched by programm without your intention.

-If Pelican CMS header meta information 'modified' exists on page it updated automaticaly after editor call and page modified.
+If Pelican CMS header meta information ```modified``` exists on page it updated automaticaly after editor call and page modified.

 - - -